Graveyard Keeper: Story

-The player takes the role of a person hit by a car and awakes to find himself in an unfamiliar world with medieval fantasy setting where he is tasked with taking care of the local cemetery and church.
+The player takes the role of a person hit by a car and sent to an unfamiliar world with medieval fantasy setting where he is tasked with taking care of the local cemetery and church.
 Determined to return home and reunite with his lover, the graveyard keeper interacts with the locals while helping with their problems.
-Eventually, the keeper learns of a portal that can be used to get back home, but needs some special magic items to make it work, which are in possession of some of the village's most influential characters.
-After earning their trust and obtaining the items, the keeper bids farewell to his friends but instead of returning him home, the portal brings his lover to his side instead.
-Extra DLC content reveals that the keeper can't return home because he (just like his predecessors) has the sacred task of acting as an intermediary between the village's inhabitants and the afterlife and it was revealed that the Ancient God brought him here and split him in two: His aggressive side is sent to the Town while his compassionate side had his memory wiped of what happened to him recently and was assigned to become the new graveyard keeper for the village (This is also why he cannot enter the town and dies every time he attempts to do so).
+Eventually, the keeper learns of a portal that is said to make any wish come true, but needs some special magic items to make it work, which are in possession of some of the village's most influential characters.
+After earning their trust and obtaining the items, the keeper bids farewell to his friends and wishes to reunite with his lover, but instead of returning him home, the portal brings his lover to his side instead.
+Extra DLC content reveals that the keeper can't return home because he (just like his predecessors) has the sacred task of acting as an intermediary between the village's inhabitants and the afterlife and it was revealed that the Ancient God brought him here and split him in two: his aggressive side is sent to the Town while his compassionate side had his memory wiped of what happened to him recently and was assigned to become the new graveyard keeper for the village (this is also why he cannot enter the town and dies every time he attempts to do so).

 Reception

-Graveyard Keeper received "mixed or average" reviews according to review aggregator Metacritic.
+Graveyard Keeper received "mixed or average" reviews according to review aggregator website Metacritic.